Hemorrhoids High Fiber Diet

 Hemorrhoids High Fiber Diet – Prunes

-Prunes are a natural laxative, and studies show that taking a modest amount up to 10 daily can boost the uniformity of stool and digestive motility among persons with constipation.
+Prunes are a natural laxative, and studies show that taking a modest amount of up to 10 daily can boost the uniformity of stool and digestive motility among persons with constipation.

-This is credited not only to fiber but also to sorbitol which is a sugar alcohol that’s not well broken down my intestines.
+This is credited not only to fiber but also to sorbitol, which is a sugar alcohol that’s not well broken down my intestines.

 Stewed prunes have a bit more water, and prepare them to simmer some dried prunes in clean water for about 10 minutes.